 Academic advisors provide the information you need to plan your academic program.
 Their assistance can include reviewing potential transfer credit, helping you clarify education and career goals, and helping you select appropriate courses.
-Academic advising services are available by phone, e-mail, video conference, and in person at times and places that are convenient to you.
-You may schedule an appointment with your advisor by using the contact information found at www.europe.umuc.edu/advising.
+Academic advising services are available by phone, email, video conference, and in person at times and places that are convenient to you.
+For information about academic advising and how to schedule and appointment with your advisor, see p.
+44.